Home » Policies

 3. Once school begins each payment period, your grants and scholarships will be transferred directly to your student account.

-4. Your Pell and Columbia College Scholarship are estimated based on the pending federal funding confirmation, and/or verification of your reported financial information, which would circulate your Expected Family contributions (EFC)
+4. Your Pell and Columbia College Scholarship are estimated based on the pending federal funding confirmation, and/or verification of your reported financial information, which would circulate your Student Aid Index (SAI).

 5. Loan funds are applied only after you sign any required promissory note(s) and complete the required Entrance Counseling.